• Skip to primary navigation

 • Add flour, cocoa powder and salt into a small bowl and whisk to combine.

-• Transfer dough onto a work surface and gently knead to form a smooth ball.
-Transfer dough onto a parchment paper and roll with the help of parchment to make a uniform log of 7 to 8 inches long.
+• Transfer dough onto a parchment paper and roll with the help of parchment to make a uniform log of 7 to 8 inches long.

-• Wrap log in parchment and chill in the refrigerator until firm ( overnight or up to 2 days).
+• Wrap log in parchment and chill in the refrigerator until firm (overnight or up to 2 days).

 Bake